 Regardless of how a drug effect occurs—through binding or chemical interaction—the concentration of the drug at the site of action controls the effect.
 However, response to concentration may be complex and is often nonlinear.
 The relationship between the drug dose, regardless of route used, and the drug concentration at the cellular level is even more complex (see Pharmacokinetics).

 Dose-response data are typically graphed with the dose or dose function (eg, log10 dose) on the x-axis and the measured effect (response) on the y-axis.
 Because a drug effect is a function of dose and time, such a graph depicts the dose-response relationship independent of time.
-Measured effects are frequently recorded as maxima at time of peak effect or under steady-state conditions (eg, during continuous IV infusion).
+Measured effects are frequently recorded as maximal at time of peak effect or under steady-state conditions (eg, during continuous IV infusion).
 Drug effects may be quantified at the level of molecule, cell, tissue, organ, organ system, or organism.

 A hypothetical dose-response curve has features that vary (see figure Hypothetical dose-response curve):